mdohr07/coffeestop/README.md

-# COFFEE STOP - Your Cycling Café
+# COFFEE STOP - Your Bike Café

 Coffee Stop is an imaginary business project for a cycling café, offering a unique blend of coffee and bicycle services.
 Cyclists can enjoy a refreshing cup of coffee while having their bikes repaired or participate in group cycling events and workshops.
 This project serves as a platform for improving skills in web development and is built using *HTML*, *CSS*, *SCSS*, and a touch of *JavaScript*.